minatoyGu/Hovercopy/README.md

-# hovercopy
+# Hovercopy
-Allow user copy the item name to clipboard while hovering on the item title on TB.
+Allow user copy the item name to clipboard while hovering on the item title on TaoBao.
 Copy the script to TamperMonkey in order to work.